 A recent archaeological entry in Wikipedia concurs.

-The conclusion must be that Avebury and Stonehenge are internal devices.
+The conclusion is that Avebury and Stonehenge are internal devices.

-12. These triangles are proportional to 3:4:5 - The most basic of Pythagorean triangles.
+12. Avebury's Cove.
+These triangles are proportional to 3:4:5 - The most basic of Pythagorean triangles.

 Next, we estimated the distance from the inner face of the Backstone to the centre of Covestone 1.
 This was four megalithic yards -- which, when doubled -- gave eight in all.